 From 2004 until Joe took office, he worked as the Director of Sales and Promotions at the Kimmel Center for the Performing Arts, a world-class arts center in Philadelphia.
 In that role, he worked with Fortune 500 companies executing multi-million dollar productions and building corporate partnerships.

-Joe, Pam and their 17-year-old son, Danny, live in Limerick Township where they purchased a home in 2001.
-He was elected in 2003 to the Spring-Ford Area School Board, where he has served for 10-plus years, including three years as president and three years as vice president.
+- Joe was elected to the Spring-Ford Area School Board in 2003, where he served for 12-plus years, including four years as president and four years as vice president.

 - Joe led the charge as board president for Petra Community Housing, which builds affordable housing options for seniors and the disabled in our community, from 2006 to 2016.
 This non-profit organization, based in Spring City, helped successfully open the Freedom House in Royersford, as well as the Flag House and Bard Complex in Spring City.

 - He promoted and strengthened vocational training at the Western Montgomery Career and Technology Center as chair of the joint operating committee.
 Enrollment at the center has increased by 30%.

 - Joe also served on the board of directors for the Trappe Community Music School from 2009 to 2018.

 - In Pottstown, he combined his interests in the performing arts and community revitalization by serving on the Steel River Playhouse steering committee.
 Today, Steel River “attracts new audiences to live theater, with convenient, affordable and high quality performances, comprehensive educational offerings, and enriching volunteer participation in all aspects of theatre arts, both onstage and off,” according to the theater website.

 The Leader the 146th Needs